Euclideon/vaultclient/docs/TranslationGuide.md

 - `bindingsModalTitle`: Title for key bindings window
 - `bindingsModalRevert`: Label for revert button on key bindings window
-- `bindingsModalSave`: Label for save/close button on key bindings window
+- `bindingsModalSave`: Label for save button on key bindings window
+- `bindingsModalClose`: Label for close button on key bindings window
 - `bindingsModalDefaults`: Label for button that loads defaults on key bindings window
 - `bindingsColumnName`: Header for key binding name column
 - `bindingsColumnKeyCombination`: Header for key binding key combination column